 - Possess the ability to be hard-working, flexible and have a sense of humor.

 - Exhibit excellent communication skills (especially public speaking) and leadership capabilities.

 - Ability and desire to work with students, faculty and staff.

 - Have a strong commitment to The College at Brockport and the philosophy behind the Peer Mentoring Program.

 TIME COMMITMENT AND EXPECTATIONS

 - Completion of preparatory training programs during the Spring and Fall semesters.
 Spring training is held on one evening toward the end of the Spring semester.
-Fall training begins the week before classes begin in the Fall.
-Fall training will run from approximately for the week leading up to classes.
+Fall training will occur during the week leading up to classes.
 Attendance at all training sessions is required.

 - Facilitate Academic Planning Seminar class on the Saturday before classes begin in the Fall.

 - Participate in a communication plan over the summer via personalized postcards to mentees.